metablaster/WindowsFirewallRuleset/README.md

 10. multicast traffic
 11. and the list goes on...

+- in addition to rules you will find a bunch of powershell functions to gather info relevant for firewall building such as:
+1. computers
+2. installed programs
+3. users on system
+4. network configuration etc;
+- meaning this project is a good base to easily extend your firewall and include more rules.
 - You can choose which rulles you want, and apply only those or apply them all with single command to your firewall.
 - All the rules are loaded into Local group policy giving you full power over default windows firewall.
+- Currently there are some 650 firewall rules.

+# Licenses
 This project **"WindowsFirewallRuleset"** is licensed under **MIT** license.\
 Subproject [Indented.Net.IP](https://github.com/indented-automation/Indented.Net.IP) (3rd party code) located in **"Modules\Indented.Net.IP"** subfolder is licensed under **ISC** license.\
 Subproject [VSSetup](https://github.com/microsoft/vssetup.powershell) (3rd party code) located in **"Modules\VSSetup"** subfolder is licensed under **MIT** license.